-An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary expectations for today’s Critical Care Nurses
+An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

-Critical Care Nurses are highly trained, competent, registered nurses who work in high-pressure situations where lives are consistently on the line.
-Every day they show up for work, their knowledge, skill, and quick-thinking abilities are put to the test and can routinely make the difference between life and death.
-This immense responsibility is often seen as a barrier to some aspiring nurses and a welcome challenge to others.
+Critical Care Nurses are highly trained Registered Nurses who work in high-pressure situations where lives are consistently on the line.
+Every day their knowledge, skill, and quick-thinking abilities are tested, and can routinely make the difference between life and death.
+This immense responsibility can be a barrier to some aspiring nurses and a welcome challenge to others.

 As seen throughout nursing, organization is a crucial skill for Critical Care Nurses, probably more so than any other type of nurse.
-A keen eye, attention to detail, alertness, and the ability to remain calm under pressure are other vital attributes required to become a Critical Care Nurse.
+A keen eye, attention to detail, and the ability to remain calm under pressure are vital attributes for a Critical Care Nurse.
 These are the qualities that often set them apart from other nurses.

-Critical Care Nurses play a vital role in healthcare, making it a highly demanding job both physically and emotionally, with endless highs and lows.
-Therefore, this specialization might not be meant for all aspiring nurses.
+Critical Care Nurses have a highly demanding physical and emotional job.
+Therefore, this specialization might not be ideal for all aspiring nurses.

-Due to the high level of skill and competence involved, experienced Critical Care Nurses rank amongst the highest-paid nurses in the country.
+Due to the high level of skill and competence involved, experienced Critical Care Nurses rank among the highest-paid nurses in the country.

 Critical Care Nurse Definition

-Critical Care Nurses deal specifically with patients experiencing life-threatening or high-dependency conditions.
-The range of specialties in this demanding field includes coronary, pediatrics, burn-care, cardiothoracic, trauma, surgical, and high-risk nurseries.
-Critical Care Nurses work in conjunction with a variety of doctors, consultants, and physiotherapists to ensure optimal care for their patients.
-They assist during procedures, check vital signs, take blood samples, manage ventilation and life support systems, and order diagnostic tests.
-They also can administer medication and provide personal care such as bathing and dressing.
+Critical Care Nurses provide vital care to patients in intensive care units (ICUs).
+The specialties in this demanding field include coronary, pediatrics, burn-care, cardiothoracic, trauma, surgical, and high-risk nurseries.
+Critical Care Nurses work with various doctors, consultants, and physiotherapists to ensure optimal care for their patients.

 Critical Care Nurse: Job Description